bitsofcotton/catg/README.md

 # Tips
 This catg only depends input dimension order and block condition.
-We can avoid block condition with sliding bits, but we can't avoid non same block size condition without some other algorithms nor hypothesis.
+We can avoid block condition with sliding bits, but to avoid non same block size condition, we also input each block sizes on this.
+It's difficult to calculate in real world time.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing